mmuller88/mmblog/content/newsletter-20/index.md

 <https://dev.to/aws-builders/getting-started-with-testing-dynamodb-code-in-python-dif>

 Interesting post about testing DynamoDB code in Python.
 You can use the python package moto to mock the AWS Service.
 That is super cool and how I used to when I am working with jest in TypeScript.
 Super cool that Python has something similar :).
-So I recommend read the full article if you are interested in programming AWS CDK or AWS SDK with Python.
+So I recommend reading the full article if you are interested in programming AWS CDK or AWS SDK with Python.

 Thanks a lot to the author [Maurice Borgmeier](https://dev.to/mauricebrg)